Stress is the result of how we respond to stressful situations or challenges.

 -

-coming up with coping mechanisms can all be therapeutically
+up with coping mechanisms can all be therapeutically accomplished by

-accomplished by keeping a journal in which one can express thoughts,
+keeping a journal in which one can express thoughts, feelings, and

 -

-out to encouraging friends, family, or support groups can provide
+encouraging friends, family, or support groups can provide emotional

 -

-a more positive way, self-compassion exercises, and challenging
+positive way, self-compassion exercises, and challenging negative thought

-negative thought patterns can all help reduce emotional discomfort
+patterns can all help reduce emotional discomfort and foster resilience.

 Physical Coping Mechanisms: